 Be careful with tractors and heavy-turning cars

-You will find most of the heavy-duty vehicles like tractors/ATVs in the same route that you will be using despite their narrowness.
+You will find most of the heavy-duty vehicles like tractors/ATVs on the same route that you will be using despite their narrowness.
 For this case, ensure that you are driving at a safer distance even if they can be very slow.
-In case you wish to overtake them, ensure that there is adequate space on the roadside for you to maneuver easily and remember the truck driver has limited views of the road and other users.
+In case you wish to overtake them, ensure that there is adequate space on the roadside for you to maneuver easily, and remember the truck driver has limited views of the road and other users.
 Make sure that the person on the truck is aware that you need to overtake and where possible, simply put on flashlights.

 Be careful with the many livestock

-Most rural people rear animals like cattle, goats, and sheep and it is likely that you will be encounter most of them while on Uganda self-drive as they cross the roads while others can be looking for pasture and water.
+Most rural people rear animals like cattle, goats, and sheep and it is likely that you will encounter most of them while on Uganda self-drive as they cross the roads while others can be looking for pasture and water.
 You are therefore advised to make a stop to let them pass then you continue.

 Have enough fuel

-Note that the further you go off urban area, the lesser you will find a fuel station and worse of it is that, much of the fuel from rural places at times comes with impurities that may reduce on car hire efficiency or simply spoil it.
+Note that the further you go off an urban area, the lesser you will find a fuel station and the worse of it is that, much of the fuel from rural places at times comes with impurities that may reduce car hire efficiency or simply spoil it.
 Make sure that your fuel tank is full to take you through your self-drive to and fro and where possible, go with an additional jerrycan of fuel.
 You can even find out the distance to a destination of your choice and make a comparison with the car consumption rate of that car rental company that you will be dealing with as this will help you ascertain how much fuel to be used.